playground-xyz/dataengineer-interview-test/Solution/README.md

 2. Identify missing or unknown data.

-3. Identify length of the data to ensure appropriate data type and length is select
+3. Identify length of the data to ensure appropriate data type length is selected

-4. Ensure keys are always present in the data, using zero/blank/null analysis.
+4. Ensure keys are always present in the data.

 5. Check relationships like one-to-one, one-to-many, many-to-many, between related data sets to perform joins correctly.